Energy Bill Estimator by Reliant Energy

 The Reliant Bill Estimator® calculates only your potential electricity bill, not other utilities like gas or water.

-• We use historical information on the provided address, calculate an estimated monthly electricity bill based on past usage, starting with a 10.9 cent per kWh price.
+• We use historical information on the provided address, then calculate an estimated monthly electricity bill based on past usage, starting with a 10.9 cent per kWh price.

 • Enter the amount you pay per kWh — or the per kWh rate as listed on the site where you are shopping for electricity — and recalculate your estimated monthly costs.